 Harare is the capital city and most populous city in Zimbabwe.
 Harare comprises an area of 960.6 square kilometer and sits at an elevation of 1,490 m.
 Due to its high altitude, it subtropical has a highland climate.
 The city was founded in 1890.
-This city also offers numerous attractions. like Sculpture Chapungu Zimbabwe Park, the Museum, Doon Estate and the National Heroes Acre.
-It is one of the largest commercial cities in Zimbabwe, which is popular for trade in a variety of products including cotton, maize, tobacco and citrus fruits.
+This city also offers numerous attractions. like Chapungu Sculpture Park, the Zimbabwe Museum, Doon Estate and the National Heroes Acre.
+It is one of the and the second second largest commercial cities in Zimbabwe, which is popular for trade in a variety of products including cotton, maize, tobacco and citrus fruits.
 Gold is also mined on the outskirts of Harare and the city is home to many industries, including chemical, steel and textile industries.